Saturday, December 10, 2022

 “I shot at it every time I got a chance, sometimes under embarrassing circumstances,” Collins said.
 “It got to be so provoking that I made up my mind if we ever got a chance, I’d pay those rebels for flaunting that there flag in our faces.”

 Near Richland Creek, where the Rebels made a stand, Collins spotted the flag again and saw an opportunity for glory.
-No matter the circumstances, capturing an enemy’s flag merited acclaim, sometimes even a Congressional Medal of Honor.
+No matter the circumstances, capturing an enemy’s flag merited acclaim, sometimes even a Medal of Honor.

 As the Union cavalry charged, a Rebel officer ordered his men to dismount and fight on foot.